Pooja012/netflix.project/README.md

 FROM netflix
 GROUP BY TYPE;
 ```
+**objective**: Determine the distribution of content types on Netflix.

 2.**Find the most commom rating for movies and TV shows**
 ```sql
 WITH RatingCounts AS(